KaranSinghBisht/Space-Frontend/CONTRIBUTING.md

 * You can simply contribute by using the Github website UI (User Interface).

 1. Fork this repository.
 This will create your own copy of this repo.
 2. Make whatever changes you want.
 3. Then, make a pull request.
 4. Your pull request will be merged after review!
 Simple!
 Done !

+* **Setting up developer environment on your local machine for testing.**
+1. Clone your fork repository to your local machine.
+2. Make sure to `npm install` in project directory to install latest dependencies.
+3. Type `npm start` in terminal/shell to start project or go to [http://localhost:3000/](https://localhost:3000).
+4. Make changes, push them to your fork, and make a pull request.

 [You can also take a look in this amazing tutorial here](https://github.com/firstcontributions/first-contributions)